mennawahbaa/sporting-club-backend/README.md

 ### Subscription Integrity
 - **Duplicate Prevention**: Members cannot have multiple subscriptions to the same sport
 - **Gender Validation**: Subscriptions respect sport gender restrictions
+- **Graceful Gender Updates**: When updating sport gender restrictions, existing subscriptions that violate the new rules are preserved (they must end naturally), but new subscriptions are prevented
 - **Type Management**: Clear distinction between group and private subscriptions

 ### Family Relationships
 - Members can have associated family members
-- Each family member is linked to exactly one central member
+- Each family member is linked to exactly one central member (familyHead)
+- **Smart Cascade Delete Operations**:
+  - **Root Member Deletion**: When deleting a member with no familyHead (root), all its children become independent roots (familyHead = null)
+  - **Member with Head & Children**: When deleting a member that has both a familyHead and children, all children are reassigned to the deleted member's familyHead
+- **Circular Dependency Prevention**: Family head updates are validated to prevent circular relationships
 - Cascade operations handle family relationship integrity

 ## 🧪 Testing